-- Use an amplifier that is within the power handling specification of the speaker.
+#1.
+Use an amplifier that is within the power handling specification of the speaker.

-- Do not use treble/bass boost controls or turn the volume too high.
+#2.
+Do not use treble/bass boost controls or turn the volume too high.

-- If possible, use a low-pass filter on your amplifier to prevent distortion.
+#3.
+Use a low-pass filter on your amplifier to prevent distortion.

-- Avoid playing music at high volumes for extended periods of time.
+#4.
+Avoid playing music at high volumes for extended periods of time.

-- Inspect your speakers regularly for any signs of damage or wear and tear.
+#5.
+Inspect your speakers regularly for any signs of damage or wear and tear.

-- If using aftermarket speakers, make sure they are correctly installed according to the manufacturer’s instructions.
+#6.
+If using aftermarket speakers, make sure they are correctly installed according to the manufacturer’s instructions.

 Let’s go below for more details on the important steps:

-Use correct passive crossover, or make proper set-up for active crossover.
+Use correct passive crossover, or make proper setup for active crossover.

-When using active crossover, we have to remember correctly set the frequency that will be cut and not transmitted further to the speaker.
+When using active crossover, you have to remember to correctly set the frequency that will be cut and not transmitted further to the speaker.